naderlb/k-lock/README.md

 - Check if the file is in use by Windows services

 **Application Won't Start:**
+- For EXE version: Ensure Windows 10/11 compatibility
-- Ensure Python 3.7+ is installed
+- For source version: Ensure Python 3.7+ is installed
 - Install required dependencies: `pip install -r requirements.txt`

-- Check Windows compatibility
+## Download

+**Ready-to-Use Executable:**
+- Download `K-Lock Professional.exe` from the [Releases](https://github.com/naderlb/k-lock/releases) page
+- No installation required - just download and run!
+- File size: 10.0 MB (includes all dependencies)

 ## License